jLouzado/patchcording.com/content/blog/2019-10-3-tdd-gimmick/index.md

 date: '2019-03-24T12:51:00.314Z'
 ---

+# Is TDD A Gimmick?

 [[toc]]

-# Statement

-Every day we see new frameworks rise and fall, and a certain amount of skepticism is healthy to keep from jumping on every new thing that comes along.
+## What's the big deal?

-Having said that, something that has radically improved the quality and maintainability of the software I've written over the past year has been `Test Driven Development` (TDD for short).
-From my perspective writing the test **before** the implementation is not just a gimmick:
+Something that has radically improved the quality and maintainability of the software I've written over the past year has been `Test-Driven Development` (TDD for short).
+My claim is that writing the test **before** the implementation is not just a gimmick:

 > Unit tests produced by TDD guarantee code-coverage in a way that tests written post-implementation cannot.

+As developers I understand that there's a healthy amount of skepticism we all have so let's go through some of the common responses I get when people hear that claim.

 ## Maybe it does, but why should I care about code-coverage?